pe7er/hCaptcha/README.md

 - English (en-GB) by Peter Martin ([@pe7er](https://github.com/pe7er))
 - Polish (pl-PL) by Mateusz Hajder ([@mhajder](https://github.com/mhajder))

-Would you like to contribute a translation for an additional language?
-Feel free to create a Pull Request against the master branch.
+Would you like to contribute a translation for an additional language?<br> Feel free to create a Pull Request against the master branch.

 ## Issues
 Have you found an issue in this software or do you have an question?